| Shropshire Union CanalShropshire Union Canal History

 is an attractive group of buildings near a bridge which used to take the road over the Shrewsbury Canal,

+there is a culvert under the bridge today.
 The Newport Branch arrived to the north of the road under a substantial roving bridge which

 is now a listed structure.
 The junction is accessible - by permission - through the yard of a small road